jag1g13/pycgtool/doc/source/index.rst

    [SOL]
    W P4 OW HW1 HW2

+The Martini 3.0 force field has now introduced the use of virtual sites for polycylic compounds or polysaccharides in order to improve numerical stability for highly constrained structures.
+Below is an example of how virtual sites can be included in the mapping file for naphthalene (see /test/data/martini3/naphthalene.map ).
+Similar to the previously described mapping syntax, a virtual site is defined with a prefix of '@v' as follows '@v [name] [type] [charge] [constructing beads]'.
+The constructing beads refer to a list of space delimited coarse grained bead names from which the position of the virtual site will be decided.
+Currently virtual sites can be constructed from either the center of geometry or mass of the constructing sites via the --advanced flag.

+   [ NAPH ]
+   R1 TC4 C8 H8 C9 H9
+   R2 TC4 C6 H6 C7 H7
+   @v R3 TC4 R1 R2 R4 R5
+   R4 TC4 C1 H1 C2 H2
+   R5 TC4 C3 H3 C4 H4

 Bond Definition
 ~~~~~~~~~~~~~~~
 An example bond definition file for the monosaccharide allose taken from ``test/data/sugar.bnd`` is shown below.